 Visiting India for the first time really can be a challenging assault on all the senses at first and it would be a mistake not to allow a couple of days to adjust to avoid feeling overwhelmed and ruining your trip to India as soon as it’s begun.

 India is one of the most crazy countries in the world and it is so different from anywhere else.
-Although nothing can really prepare you for visiting India for the first time it can help to learn as much as you can about the rich Indian culture before you go to ease the culture shock but most importantly be open minded, accept that things work differently and be prepared to adapt the way that you travel to suit India.
+Although nothing can really prepare you for visiting India for the first time, it can help to learn as much as you can about the rich Indian culture before you go to ease the culture shock.
+The most important thing is to be open minded, accept that things work differently and be prepared to adapt the way that you travel to suit India.

 See my top 10 tips for making your first time traveling in India easier.